K-polystability of Q-Fano varieties admitting Kahler-Einstein metrics: Outlook on the existence problem for Kähler-Einstein metrics on Fano varieties

-Now, assuming that $X$ is K-stable (for simplicity we consider the case when $X$ admits no non-trivial holomorphic vector fields, but the general argument is similar) we have that $DF(\mathcal{X},\mathcal{L})\leq0$ with equality iff $(\mathcal{X},\mathcal{L})$ is equivariantly isomorphic to a product test-configuration (recall that the total space $\mathcal{X}$ here is automatically normal and even $\Q-$Gorenstein, by Lemma \ref{lem:char of special test}).
-In the latter case, $\rho(\tau)^{*}\phi_{FS}-\phi$ is trivially bounded and hence the desired $C^{0}-$estimate \ref{eq:aubin c0 estimate} then holds, showing that $X$ indeed admits a Kähler-Einstein metric (assuming the validity of Tian's conjecture).
-The main issue is thus to exclude the case of $DF(\mathcal{X},\mathcal{L})<0$ and this is where Cor \ref{cor:mab diverges} enters into the picture.
-However, to apply the latter corollary we still need to know that $V_{\infty}$ has klt singularities.
-By an observation in \cite{bbegz} this would follow from the normality and $\Q-$Gorenstein property of $V_{\infty}$ if the regular locus $(V_{\infty})_{reg}$ admits a current $\omega_{\infty}$ such that, for some $\epsilon>0,$
+where $\rho(\tau_{i})V_{0}$ also converges (in the corresponding Hilbert scheme) to the normal variety $V_{\infty}$ \end{itemize} Then, by standard properties of the Hilbert scheme $\rho$ determines a (special) test configuration $(\mathcal{X},\mathcal{L})$ with central fiber $V_{\infty}.$ In fact, as explained in \cite{c-d-s} the existence of $\rho$ in the case of Donaldson's contintuity method follows from the reductivity of the automorphism group of $(V_{\infty},D_{\infty})$ established in \cite{c-d-s}, where $D_{\infty}$ is a divisor on $V_{\infty}$ induced by $\eta=[D].$ Now, assuming that $X$ is K-stable (for simplicity we consider the case when $X$ admits no non-trivial holomorphic vector fields, but the general argument is similar) we have that $DF(\mathcal{X},\mathcal{L})\geq0$ with equality iff $(\mathcal{X},\mathcal{L})$ is equivariantly isomorphic to a product test-configuration (recall that the total space $\mathcal{X}$ here is automatically normal and even $\Q-$Gorenstein, by Lemma \ref{lem:char of special test}).
+In the latter case, $\rho(\tau)^{*}\phi_{FS}-\phi$ is trivially bounded and hence the desired $C^{0}-$estimate \ref{eq:aubin c0 estimate} then holds, showing that $X$ indeed admits a Kähler-Einstein metric.
+The main issue is thus to exclude the case of $DF(\mathcal{X},\mathcal{L})>0$ and this is where Cor \ref{cor:mab diverges} enters into the picture.
+Thus, assuming the validity of H1 and H2 above we deduce from Cor \ref{cor:mab diverges} (with $\phi$ the restriction of the Fubini-Study metric) that if the second alternative $DF(\mathcal{X},\mathcal{L})>0$ holds, then the Ding functional $\mathcal{D}$ tends to infinity along $\rho(\tau_{i})^{*}\phi_{FS}$ and hence it is unbounded from above along $\phi_{t_{j}}^{(k)}.$ But this implies that $\mathcal{D}$ is also unbounded along the original sequence $\phi_{t_{j}}$ (also using that if $|\psi-\psi'|\leq C$ then $|\mathcal{D}(\psi)-\mathcal{D}(\psi')|\leq2C,$ as follows immediately from the definition \ref{eq:def of ding functional}).
+But, since $\mathcal{D}\leq\mathcal{M},$ this contradicts the property $(ii)$ in formula \ref{eq:prop along cont path} hence it must be that the first alternative, $DF(\mathcal{X},\mathcal{L})=0,$ holds and thus $X$ admits a Kähler-Einstein metric, as desired.